FPV Goggles: What is the Best Pair for You?

 It is no surprise to see FatSharks in this category, as they are currently the leader in FPV goggles.
 They make a few different models, but we like the Dominators.
 There is even an HD version of the Dominator which is their top-of-the-line headset.
 The Dominator V3 was built for HDMI compatible drones and digital 16:9 video feeds, but you can add a 5.8 GHz receiver for under $30.
 One of the nice upgrades to the Dominator V3 is the addition of a fan to help prevent fogging.
 The Dominator HD offers the best-in-class screen resolution and a wider 42° FOV.
 The HD will also switch automatically between 16:9 and 4:3.

 These FatShark models are modular, meaning you can add modules like head tracking or different receivers.
 Both Dominator versions have a DVR to record your flights.
+There have been some recent low-cost FatShark imitators worth looking into.
+Check those out here.

 If you are looking for an alternative to FatShark, Walkera makes quality FPV goggles.
 Their top-of-the-line Goggle 3 features HD screen resolution, head tracking, and is 3D capability.
 The Walkera goggles do a little bit of everything, you don’t have to mess with modules, but they are a little heavier out of the box.